 GM restores quarterly dividend after more than two years

-Aug 19 (Reuters) - General Motors Co GM.N said on Friday it will reinstate quarterly dividend payouts after suspending it over two years ago when the COVID-19 pandemic first struck.
+Aug 19 (Reuters) - General Motors Co GM.N said on Friday it would reinstate quarterly dividend payouts, suggesting the automaker was confident it was past the worst risks from the pandemic and the economic turbulence of the past several months.

 The automaker had suspended dividend payments and share buybacks in April 2020 after the global coronavirus pandemic hit sales and impacted production, forcing the company to conserve cash during the crisis.